-But a separate bureau in State for verification and compliance appeared impossible to achieve in the merged entity.
-The end result was three bureaus reporting to the Under Secretary: Arms Control, Non-proliferation and Political-Military.
+But a separate bureau in State for verification and compliance in the merged entity appeared impossible to achieve in the negotiations.
+The end result was three bureaus reporting to the Under Secretary: Arms Control, Non-Proliferation and Political Military.
 So it was decided to insist on an Office for Verification and Compliance to be attached directly to the Under Secretary, a solution eventually included in the final report on State's reorganization plan.
+Under subsequent pressure from the Congress, however, this office was converted into a fourth bureau reporting to the Under Secretary.

-On the question of maintaining a separate legal office for the under secretary, we were less successful.
-What was eventually achieved was that ACDA's general counsel would become an associate legal advisor dedicated to arms control and non-proliferation issues under the jurisdiction of the Under Secretary.
-The under secretary would be able to draw on the views of the associate legal advisor even where he or she disagreed with the State legal advisor.
+On the question of maintaining a separate legal office for the Under Secretary, the effort was less successful.
+What was eventually achieved was that ACDA's General Counsel would become an associate legal advisor dedicated to arms control and non-proliferation issues under the jurisdiction of the Under Secretary.
+The Under Secretary would be able to draw on the views of the Associate Legal Advisor even when he or she disagreed with the State Legal Advisor.

-Finally, the official State Department Reorganization Plan and Report set out guidelines for the Office of the Under Secretary emphasizing the objective of preserving the independence of the arms control, non-proliferation and disarmament process.
+Finally, the official State Department Reorganization Plan and Report set out guidelines for the Office of Under Secretary emphasizing the objective of pressing for the independence of the arms control, non-proliferation and disarmament process.

-- The new under secretary will have a "unique" role "reflecting authorities transferred from ACDA." - The new structure within State is to "ensure that unique arms control and non-proliferation perspectives will continue to be available at the highest levels of the U.S. government, including the President." - An entity will provide "independent arms control and non-proliferation verification and compliance assessments." - The new under secretary will "provide oversight for State's new inter-agency leadership role in non-proliferation."
+• The new Under Secretary will have a "unique role" reflecting authorities transferred from ACDA.

+- The new structure within State is to "ensure that unique arms control and non-proliferation perspectives will continue to be available at the highest levels of the U.S. government, including the President." - An entity will provide "independent arms control and non-proliferation verification and compliant assessments." - The new Under Secretary will "provide oversight to State's new interagency leadership role in non-proliferation."

-This report, which implements the law that authorized the ACDA merger, is authoritative and cannot be modified without further legislation.
-Combined with PDD/NSC-65, the report sets forth as U.S. government policy that the independence of the arms control, nonproliferation and disarmament process is to be strengthened and preserved.
-The arms control alternative in policy debates on national security issues will continue to be made available at the highest levels of the government, including the president, as was the case when there was an independent ACDA director.
+This report, which implements the law that authorizes the ACDA merger, is authoritative and was not to be modified without further legislation.
+Combined with PDD/NSC-65, the report sets forth as U.S. government policy that the independence of the arms control, non-proliferation and disarmament process is to be strengthened and preserved.
+The intent was that the arms control/non-proliferation alternative in policy debates on national security issues would continually be made available at the highest levels of the government, including the President, as was the case when there was an independent ACDA Director.